PaburoTC/GamesOfLegends-Scrapper/README.md

 By default the scrapper obtains the data from 2019 World Championship with method startWorldChampionship2019(), but with methods such as startTournament() and start(), which willed be explained in section _Public methods_, you can obtain the desired data from any tournament you desire.

+Project was based on the following tutorial: https://jarroba.com/scraping-java-jsoup-ejemplos/

 ## Data obtained
 The scrapper only obtains the following parameters.
 If you wish for more to be implemented please contact me at pablotcampos25@gmail.com